 Newark Liberty International Airport (EWR) is one of the busiest airports in the United States and a major gateway to the New York metropolitan area.
 Located in Newark, New Jersey, EWR handles over 46 million passengers a year across three terminals.
 Under New Jersey’s Smoke-Free Air Act, the entire airport is smoke-free indoors.
-There are no smoking zones, no indoor lounges, and absolutely no post-security smoking areas.
+There are no smoking areas, no indoor lounges, and absolutely no post-security smoking areas.
 Your only option is one of the 10 designated outdoor smoking areas spread across the three terminals, all located before security.

 Smoking Policy at Newark Airport